adhirahmadian/MyPortofolio/README.md

 >The value of Correlation represent of a-movie-that-is-look-like, the higher the value (max = 1) the more like the movie.

-Click [here](https://github.com/adhirahmadian/MoviesRecommender_Project) to more detail.
+Click [here](https://github.com/adhirahmadian/MoviesRecommender_Project) for more detail.

 # About Me